-When people come to my house in California, they always comment about the freshness of the food, especially my friends from NYC.
-I remind them that it is possible to have fresh food themselves, even of there aren’t many farmer’s markets nearby, by growing it themselves.
+When people come to my house in California, they always comment about the freshness of the food– especially my friends from NYC.
+I remind them that it is possible to have fresh food themselves — even if there aren’t many farmer’s markets nearby — by growing it themselves.

-Many people think of growing fruits and vegetables as overwhelming, but it’s actually much simpler than it seems.
+Many people think growing fruits and vegetables is overwhelming, but it’s actually much simpler than it seems.
 (And you don’t have to move to some field in the middle of nowhere to do it.)
 All you need is a few square feet of the great outdoors (or even just a little a container), a water source, and a little time.
-Your Forefathers and Mothers did it, and so can you!
+Your foremothers and fathers did it, and so can you!

 There’s so many great reasons to grow your own food.
 Here are a few:

 1. Improve your whole family’s health.
 When you grow fruits and veggies yourself, they have more vitamins than when they come on trucks from far away (or even your local market).
 Studies show that kids who who eat homegrown produce are more than twice as likely to eat (and like!)
 5 servings of fruits and vegetables a day than kids who rarely or never do.
 When my 7 year old niece and nephew come to my house, they love my lettuce, kale, peas, dandelion, strawberries– you name it!